Scalable projected entangled-pair state representation of random quantum circuit states: Introduction

-The Vidal gauge conditions provide a way to efficiently estimate the fidelity based on discarded weights~\cite{Sun2024}, without the need to contract two PEPS layers which is computationally hard~\cite{Schuch2007,Markov2008, Guo2019}.
-With this, we simulate large circuits up to $n = 10^4$ and identify the universal scaling behaviors of the fidelity using conventional CPU machines.
+The Vidal gauge conditions provide a way to efficiently estimate the fidelity based on discarded weights~\cite{Sun2024}, without the need to contract two PEPS layers, which is computationally hard~\cite{Schuch2007, Markov2008, Guo2019}.
+With this, we treat large RQCs up to $n = 10^4$ and identify the universal scaling behaviors of the fidelity using conventional CPU machines.
 Since the simple update algorithm is highly parallelizable, our method can be applied to larger $n$, using a GPU cluster or a supercomputer.
-(Note that we focus on the classical simulability of an RQC \text{state} in this work; the issue of sampling, which requires the contraction of PEPS, will be addressed in a separate study.)
+(Note that we focus on achieving high-fidelity representation of an RQC state in this work; the issue of sampling, which requires the contraction of PEPS, will be addressed in a separate study.)

-The rest of this paper is organized as follows.
-We first describe our PEPS algorithm in \Sec{sec:method}.
+The remainder of this paper is organized as follows.
+We describe our RQC setup and PEPS algorithm in Secs.~\ref{sec:random_quantum_circuit} and \ref{sec:method}, respectively.
 In \Sec{sec:fidelity_chi}, we discuss how the fidelity measures depend on $\D$, $\chi$, and the type of two-qubit gates.
-In Sec.~\ref{sec:scalability}, we showcase large-scale simulations that reveal the universal scaling behavior of the fidelity.
+In Sec.~\ref{sec:scalability}, we showcase a large-scale representation of RQC that reveals the universal scaling behavior of the fidelity.
 We conclude with a discussion on the entanglement scaling laws and an outlook of our results in \Sec{sec:conclusion}.